 White Chocolate Toffee Recipe

 EASY White Chocolate Toffee Recipe with rainbow sprinkles!
+This tastes just like vanilla fudge!
 You're going to love this sticky homemade candy that has a base of crushed up pecans.
 Cut into squares or break up into bark!

 - 1 cup chopped pecans